 Organic U.S.A. family farm aduki beans soaked overnight and thoroughly cooked at Eden's certified organic and kosher cannery with purified water and zero chemical additives.
 A compact red bean that's mild, sweet, strengthening, easy to digest, and balancing.
 Traditionally enjoyed at New Year's for good fortune.
 Versatile in ethnic dishes, soups, stews, salads, dips, desserts, and with whole grain.
-Rich in healthy fiber and a good source of protein, iron, and magnesium.
+A good source of protein, fiber, magnesium, and zinc.
 No salt added.
 Packed in bisphenol-A (BPA) free can linings since April 1999. pareve

 Eden Aduki Beans are U.S.A. family organically grown by those dedicated to cleansing the environment and producing the best tasting, most nutritious food.
 Decades organic vital soil gives us much more vital beans that contain more minerals and allows us to cook them without, what we consider toxic, 'processing' chemicals.